-Students learn in small groups using interactive, reusable modules, designed to promote dialogue, critical thinking and application of knowledge to family and community.
 Modules allow students to advance at their own pace.
-Children use learning corners with local materials, a small classroom library and are organised in school governments with committees and instruments promoting participation.
-This has proved an excellent way of handling diversity in age, grade, gender and culture.
+Children use learning corners with local materials, a small classroom library and are organized in school governments with committees and instruments promoting participation.
+This has proved an excellent way of handling diversity in age, grade, gender, and culture.
 Teacher training is experiential and teachers modify their role from transmitters of facts to facilitators and advisers of children.
 They support each other and promote positive attitudinal change through learning circles and local networks.

 Escuela Nueva’s boldly original approach has enormous potential for implementation worldwide, within various educational levels and for addressing rural, urban and migrant populations’ needs.
 Its collaborative learning approach unlocks entrepreneurial skills and attitudes and strengthens life skills, curriculum and learning materials.